happysandwich0/2025-LTV-3stage/README.md

-# Kakao Games LTV Prediction Pipeline
+# LTV Prediction Pipeline

-This project implements a **three-stage machine learning pipeline** designed to predict **Lifetime Value (LTV)** of Kakao Games users.
+This project implements a **three-stage machine learning pipeline** designed to predict **Lifetime Value (LTV)** of users.
 The pipeline is optimized for highly imbalanced spending distributions and leverages both classification and regression models in a hierarchical structure.

 Our work targets two core challenges in game monetization modeling: